bishopdynamics/TableView/Readme.md

 ## Usage

-Open the app, and it will prompt you to select a file ending in `.csv`
+Open the app, and it will prompt you to select a file of a supported filetype.

 There are three ways to use it from terminal:
 * pipe data to stdin: `cat sampledata.csv | /Applications/TableView.app/Contents/MacOS/TableView`
 * read data from a file: `/Applications/TableView.app/Contents/MacOS/TableView sampledata.csv`
-* use a file selection dialog: `/Applications/TableView.app/Contents/MacOS/TableView`
+* use the file selection dialog: `/Applications/TableView.app/Contents/MacOS/TableView`

 ## Symlink